luizcarraro/luizcarraro.github.io/aboutme.md

 	</p>
 	<p class="about-text">
 		<span class="fa fa-heart about-icon"></span>
-		I'm blessed to be married to a beatiful lady and we have the most sly puppy!
+		I'm blessed to be married to a beatiful girl and we have the most sly puppy (we call him Bacon)!
 	</p>
 	<p class="about-text">
 		<span class="fa fa-file-text-o about-icon"></span>